-She is a member of the PERFORM consortium which aims to improve diagnosis and management of febrile patients, through application of sophisticated transcriptomic/proteomic and bioinformatics approaches to large-scale, multi-national patient cohorts, the EUCLIDS consortium which aims to elucidate the factors that determine susceptibility and severity in life-threatening bacterial infections of childhood, funded by the European Commission FP7 and the TBVAC2020 consortium that works towards the identification of the most promising TB vaccine candidates and accelerate their development funded by the Horizon 2020 European Commission programme.
+She is leading the bioinformatics, data management and modelling work packages within the international DIAMONDS and PERFORM consortia, which aim to improve diagnosis and management of febrile patients, through application of sophisticated transcriptomic and bioinformatics approaches to large-scale patient cohorts.
+She has been a member of the EUCLIDS and TBVAC2020 consortia which aimed to elucidate the factors that determine susceptibility and severity in life-threatening bacterial infections of childhood and identify promising TB vaccine candidates and accelerate their development, respectively.

 et al., 2017, Diagnosis of bacterial infection using a 2-transcript host RNA signature in febrile infants 60 days or younger, JAMA - Journal of the American Medical Association, Vol:317, ISSN:0098-7484, Pages:1577-1578